sugarcoat/sugarcoat/README.md

 ### `template.partials` ###

-Type: `Array`
+Type: `String`|`Object`|`Array`
 Optional: `true`

-An array of directory (not file) paths (relative to `template.cwd`) to register with Handlebars.
+A string, object, or array of one or more directory (not file) paths (relative to `template.cwd`) to register with Handlebars.
 If any partials use a [reserved name](#reserved-partial-names), the respective partial will override the one provided by Sugarcoat.
+If you choose to include an object or an array of objects, you must include a `src` and `options`.
+If you do not choose to include options through an object, Sugarcoat will default it's glob options to `nodir: true`.

 ### `template.assets` ###